By Stephanie Younger •

 Meanwhile at school, tension between Starr and her friend, Hailey (Sabrina Carpenter) arises due to Hailey’s racist comments.
 The more explicit Hailey’s racism becomes, the less tolerant Starr becomes of microaggressions, such as “not seeing color.”
 Starr ultimately decides to move on with her life without Hailey, due to her racism–from fried chicken jokes to implications that Khalil somehow deserved to be murdered.
 A relatable aspect of this movie was when Hailey unfollowed Starr’s Tumblr blog.
 Several of my white counterparts from my childhood I once considered friends unfollowed me on my social media platforms because of the things I say on social media and the work I do in my community.

 As a Black girl who is Starr’s age, The Hate U Give was extremely moving to me.
 This movie addresses issues that are relevant to this generation, such as code switching, the lack of accountability for police brutality and the media’s negative portrayal of Black victims of this issue.
 It also addresses the trauma and devastation Black people—specifically what Black women and girls have to cope with in the wake of police brutality.
 The Hate U Give teaches Black youth, especially Black girls that it’s worth fighting for your community—even if there is a price to pay.

-Originally published on the Richmond Peace Education Center, this article was written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.
+Stephanie Younger is a 16-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, juvenile justice reform and gun violence prevention.